ebu/ThrowBox/README.md

     pip install distribute

-Then you will need vagrant to be installed, it should be in your repository if you are on linux
+Then you will need vagrant to be installed, it should be in your repository for example if you use debian:

     sudo apt-get install vagrant

+If it's not in your repository, you can use the windows url.

 Setup on windows
 ================